 In 2002, the School started offering two additional degrees: the Bachelor of Engineering with Honours (BE(Hons)) and the Bachelor of Computer Graphic Design (BCGD).
 In the BE (Hons) degree, students can enrol in the Software Engineering programme.
 Other engineering programmes are offered by the School of Engineering.
 In 2018, the Bachelor of Design was introduced, replacing the BCGD.
 This degree has the four majors of Communication Design, Industrial Design, Interface Design and Media Design.

 In 2014 we celebrated the 25th anniversary of the internet in New Zealand - an achievement made possible in 1989 with the help of the School.

 We also launched New Zealand's first MOOC (Massive Open Online Course) in 2013 and have introduced the country's first Cyber Security Lab and Master of Cyber Security.
-In 2016, the Faculty was accepted as a member of iSchools, making it the first iSchool in New Zealand.
+In 2016, the School was accepted as a member of iSchools, making it the first iSchool in New Zealand.